From bootstrap to $16M in funding: a no-code platform for digital customer journeys

 A note of gratitude

-Thank you to Eran Shirazi and Omer Shirazi, my co-founders in arms, our talented management team and dedicated employees.
+Thank you to Eran Shirazi and Omer Shirazi, my co-founders in arms, our talented management team, and our dedicated employees.
 I also want to thank our amazing customers and partners for making this next stage for EasySend possible.

 I would like to welcome two new investors, Hanaco and Intel Capital, and to extend a warm welcome to the new board members: happy to have you Alon Lifshitz, Hanaco, and Roi Bar-Kat, Intel Capital.